- What are internal controls?

 More resources and information is at your fingertips!

-If you are aware of a fraudulent act that was committed by a member of the UT Arlington campus community, you have the responsibility to notify either your supervisor, the appropriate Administrator, Department of Internal Audit or UT Arlington Police Department.
+If you are aware of a fraudulent act that was committed by a member of the UT Arlington campus community, you have the responsibility to notify either your supervisor, the appropriate Administrator, Office of Internal Audit or UT Arlington Police Department.
 Employees who in good faith report unlawful activity are protected by the Texas Whistle-Blower Act against retaliation.

 To report fraud, waste or abuse at UT Arlington, contact the Ethics Hotline at 1-877-507-7314, or email firstname.lastname@example.org.
 You can also contact the State Auditor’s Office at: